 (2001) Medical malpractice: During a laparoscopic cholecystectomy, 40 year old woman suffered injuries to her common bile duct resulting in subsequent drain placement for infection and later surgical repair to allow for proper flow of bile from the liver through the common bile duct.
 Co-counsel with Joseph W. Balesteri.

 M.G. v.
 Saint Marv of Nazareth Hospital, No. 96 L 14398 (Cook County)

-Hospital; J. Dean Waldman, M.D., Court No. 94 L 16986 (Cook County)
+D.H.v.
+The University of Chicago Hospital d/b/a Wyler Children’s Hospital; J. Dean Waldman, M.D., Court No. 94 L 16986 (Cook County)

 A.S., Administrator of the Estate of D.J., deceased v.
 USAir, Inc., et al., 95 L 2685 (Cook County)